Shweta-1010/personalized_heathcare_recommender/Readme.md

 -AI Chatbot Integration: Add a conversational assistant for users to describe symptoms naturally.

-Doctor & Patient Portal: -Dedicated dashboards for doctors to review patient predictions and feedback.
+-Doctor & Patient Portal: Dedicated dashboards for doctors to review patient predictions and feedback.

 -Medical Report Upload: Accept lab reports and prescriptions as PDFs/images for intelligent analysis using NLP.